 I get the fact that most of us have a competitive fire and hate to lose.
 I’m that way, too.
 But with golf, I would just love to be out there and play – and win – as many tournaments as I can, and not just focus on the major record.

 As you can clearly see, to me, Woods has been a picture of evil aggressively attacking an idol’s record.
 I’m also a guy that embraces new records and seeing athletes of today rewrite the history books.
 So, blame my own selfishness and how classy I thought Jack Nicklaus was during his time.
 Mix my own experiences to cement them in.

 On this, the 25th anniversary of Nicklaus’ ’86 Masters title, I felt it necessary to be different and open up about my past sports passions and stories.
 Now that I’ve come clean, do you understand my side, or does this opinion just get buried in Rae’s Creek?

 I truly believe that Tiger Woods does deserve a second chance to fix his life and his image.
 Whether he is on the right path to doing so, I have no idea.
-I won’t sit here and tell you that I don’t want to see him right the ship with his personal problems, but the selfish side of me can’t help but hope that when the dust settles, the Golden Bear will still be perched atop the record books.
+I won’t sit here and tell you that I don’t want to see him right the ship with his personal problems.
+It’s the selfish side of me that hopes that when the dust settles, the Golden Bear will remain atop the record books.